 4.1 Minor offences

-It is recognised that plagiarism may sometimes be inadvertent and due to lack of experience or different cultural norms.
-Minor incidences of poor academic practice in referencing or quoting the work of others need not necessarily be considered as an academic misconduct offence, and students should be provided with feedback and additional support to gain the necessary skills for academic writing.
+It is recognised that academic misconduct may sometimes be inadvertent and due to lack of experience or different cultural norms.
+Minor incidences of poor academic practice in particular regarding referencing or quoting the work of others need not necessarily be considered as an academic misconduct offence, and students should be provided with feedback and additional support to gain the necessary skills for academic writing.

 Written warnings should include the following statement: ‘This is a formal warning which you must take seriously.’
 The letter of warning should be written in unambiguous language and must include clear statements about: the specific assignment that the offence related to; the relevant dates; the nature of the offence; the penalty to be applied; how and why the decision was made; and the opportunities provided for support and training about academic integrity for the student.